A graph theory-based multi-scale analysis of hierarchical cascade in molecular clouds : Application to the NGC 2264 region: Multi-scale representation of clumps and YSOs in NGC 2264

 \subsection{Extracted structures in NGC$~$2264}

-In NGC$~$2264, the network built by the procedure described in Section \ref{Subsection:Method} is composed of six levels of scales, five of them contain clumps at their associated resolution and one contains class 0/I YSOs.
-The network involves a total of 334 structures in which 23 are hierarchical, 135 are linear and 176 are isolated (see Table \ref{table:extraction} and left panel of Figure \ref{Figure:piechart}).
-Inside the same class of structure, one can observe different physical nature of graph-sinks (see Figure \ref{Figure:wheel}) as they can be associated either to YSOs or clumps.
-In fact, some structures do not cascade down to the last level possible, but stop before.
-A structure that contain a YSO might be in a more evolved stage of collapse since star formation actually happened.
-The diversity in nature of the graph-sinks in hierarchical structures can also indicate the global evolutionary stage.
-Indeed, if a hierarchical structure contains YSOs as graph-sinks only, it is more likely to have ended its star formation process than a structure hosting siblings YSOs and clumps.
-With this representation, the existence of YSOs inside a structure can be readily evaluated as well as their multiplicity.
+In NGC$~$2264, the network built by the procedure described in Section \ref{Subsection:Method} is composed of six levels of scale: five of them contain clumps at their associated resolution and one contains class 0/I YSOs.
+The network involves a total of 334 structures in which 23 are hierarchical, 135 are linear, and 176 are isolated (see Table \ref{table:extraction} and left panel of Figure \ref{Figure:piechart}).
+Inside the same class of structure, one can observe the different physical nature of graph-sinks (see Figure \ref{Figure:wheel}) as they can be associated either to YSOs or clumps.
+In fact, some structures do not cascade down to the last possible level, but stop before that.
+A structure that contains a YSO might be in a more evolved stage of collapse since star formation actually happened.
+The diversity in the nature of the graph-sinks {inside} hierarchical structure can also indicate the global evolutionary stage.
+Indeed, if a hierarchical structure contains YSOs as graph-sinks only, it is more likely to have ended its star formation process than a structure hosting sibling YSOs and clumps.
+With this representation, the existence of YSOs inside a structure can be readily evaluated along with their multiplicity.